Pretty Girl (Clairo song): Music video

-After emailing Father/Daughter Records for permission to film a music video for "Pretty Girl", Clairo filmed one in her childhood bedroom in about 30 minutes using Photo Booth on her MacBook laptop, which she uploaded to YouTube in August 2017.
-It features her dancing in her bed and lip syncing to the song, including to a plastic toy of Gizmo from the 1984 film Gremlins and while drinking iced coffee from Dunkin' Donuts, while variously wearing white earbuds, sweatshirts, sunglasses, pigtails, and no makeup, displaying her acne.
-She described her appearance in the video as an effort "to portray that I don't need [my looks] to make myself who I am".
-The song's lyrics also appear in bright pink closed captions at the bottom of the screen.
-For The Ringer, Lindsay Zoladz wrote that Clairo exhibited "an undeniable everygirl charisma" in the video and Pitchforks Sasha Geffen compared the video's aesthetic to that of artist Molly Soda; Lindsay Zoladz, for The New York Times, likened the video's "vibe" to being "proto-TikTok.
-It quickly went viral on YouTube and, through her father's connection with Jon Cohen, Clairo soon signed a 12-song deal with Fader Label.
-The video had over 17 million views on YouTube by 2018, over 40 million by 2019, and over 75 million by 2021.
-The video's virality led to the song becoming her breakout hit.
+The song's music video was self-directed by Clairo.
+She filmed it in her childhood bedroom in about 30 minutes using Photo Booth on her MacBook laptop, which she uploaded to YouTube in August 2017.
+It features her dancing in her bed and lip syncing to the song, including showing a plastic toy of the character Gizmo from the 1984 film Gremlins, while drinking iced coffee from Dunkin' Donuts.
+Additionally, she wore various white earbuds, sweatshirts, sunglasses, pigtails, and no makeup, displaying her acne.
+The lyrics also appear in bright pink closed captions at the bottom of the screen.
+Lindsay Zoladz, writing for The New York Times, likened the video's "vibe" to being "proto-TikTok".
+Due to it going viral on YouTube, Clairo signed a 12-song deal with Fader Label, through her father's connection with Jon Cohen.
+By 2021, the video had amassed over 75 million views.